adrianmross/galagorand/Blog.md

 Please note that this documentation provides a general overview of the script's functionality.
 It's recommended to have a good understanding of Algorand blockchain integration and Unity development before using this script in a production environment.

+> Need a refresher on Algorand blockchain integration?
+Here is a [playlist](https://www.youtube.com/@algodevs/playlists) for you.

-### 11. Done!
+### 15. Done!

 You can use the Unity editor to run the game.
 You can also build the game for Windows, Mac, or Linux.
-To do this, go to File > Build Settings, select the platform you want to build for, and click Build.
+To do this, go to _File > Build Settings_, select the platform you want to build for, and click _Build_.
 This will create a build in the specified folder.
-You can even run a test run by just clicking the play button in the Unity editor.
+You can even run a test run by just clicking the _Play Button_ in the Unity Editor.
 View the debug logs in the console to see the status of the Algorand client and the transactions.

-### 12. A Building Block to Much More
+### 16. A Building Block to Much More
 Some ideas that you can implement to improve this demo and make an even more complex game ready for production:

 * Add a wallet to the game so that players can see their balance and send the ASA to other accounts.